Is Santorini the most beautiful island in the world? Many people seem to think so.

 If you’ve got money to burn and want a truly exclusive stay in Santorini, then Oia is probably the perfect place for you.

 Located below Oia, Amoudi Bay is perhaps the best place on the island to watch the sunset over a fresh seafood dinner.
 But to get there, you’ll need to walk down almost 300 steps.

 300 of these very wide steps sounds like a lot, but it really isn’t when you have this to look at.
 Oia’s bone white houses juxtaposed against these red volcanic rocks was an absolutely breathtaking sight.

-Amoudi Bay is a small port with about six or seven waterfront restaurants serving some of the best seafood in Santorini.
+Amoudi Bay is a small port with about six or seven waterfront restaurants serving some of the best Greek food and seafood in Santorini.
 You’ll be seated by the water’s edge and have a clear view of the horizon, not to mention Oia bathed in the golden glow of sunset.
 We had one of our best meals in Santorini here, at Ammoudi Fish Tavern.